xAJx1383/xAJx1383/README.md

-I might be someone who like to learn about programing and reverse engineering
+someone who like to learn about programing and reverse engineering

 <!---
 xAJx1383/xAJx1383 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.